 Using the method

-To use this method and take part in the ERF, you need to apply to the Clean Energy Regulator.
-The Regulator develops the methods and manages project registration, compliance and crediting of emissions reductions for projects under the ERF.
+To use this method and participate in the ACCU Scheme, you need to apply to the Clean Energy Regulator.
+The Regulator manages project registration, compliance and crediting of emissions reductions for projects under the ACCU Scheme.

 Visit the Regulator’s website for: